developerOgechi/Dev-Ogechi/README.md

 * 🌍  I'm based in Nairobi Kenya
 * ✉️  You can contact me at [ogechiosiemo@gmail.com](mailto:ogechiosiemo@gmail.com)
-* 🧠  I'm learning Scripting with JS and Python for coding and shell scripting for automation and pentesting
+* 🧠  I'm learning Scripting with JS, PhP and Python for coding and shell scripting for automation and pentesting
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I have a secret hide-out for coding.